5 Things You Should Take Care of in the New Year

 We have taken the liberty of suggesting five New Years resolutions for your home.
 They consist of five general tasks – in order of importance — that we believe apply to most homes and that you should consider before endeavoring to create your dream bath or gourmet kitchen – though they are great resolutions for sure.

 • Safety – The best ‘home’ resolution that you can make in the New Year is to make your home safer for yourself and your family.
 Check to make sure that smoke detectors and carbon monoxide detectors are properly installed and in good working order.
 Test them regularly.
 Check major appliances for proper operation.
 Fuel burning appliances should be properly vented to the exterior and gas connections should be checked for leaks.
 Make sure that your electrical system is safe and in good working order.
 Flickering lights, burned fuses and popping breakers are signs of a problem.
 Make sure that handrails, grab bars and other safety devices are properly anchored.
 Consider hiring a home inspector for a more thorough report.
+If the report indicates that repairs are required, schedule an appointment with a Same-Day Appliance Repair technician to work on the repairs.

 • Preventative Maintenance – One of the best things that you can do for your budget in the New Year is to prevent small maintenance projects from becoming BIG repair nightmares with equally BIG bills!
 Our dad’s mantra; ‘an ounce of prevention is worth a pound of cure’ has as much meaning today as it did when we first heard it as children.
 Repairing a leaking roof, sealing gaps in siding, painting bare wood, replacing damaged decking, patching cracks in concrete, caulking around sinks, tubs and showers and other preventative maintenance tasks will keep your home in tip top shape and save you lots of money in the long run.